MLHale/nebraska-gencyber-modules/penetration_testing/README.md

 * Little bits sensor and actuator

 ### Prerequisite lessons
-You should complete the following lessones before proceeding with this one.
+You should complete the following lessons before proceeding with this one.
 * [Hands on IoT: Little Bits Intro](../hands-on-iot-little-bits-intro/README.md)
 * [Hands on IoT: Build an IFTTT IoT app w/ Little Bits](../hands-on-iot-little-bits-ifttt-app/README.md)
 * [RESTFul APIs](../restful-api/README.md)